Jeimer Candelario Preview, Player Props: Cubs vs. Royals

 Royals Pitching Rankings

+- The 8.1 strikeouts per nine innings put together by the Royals pitching staff ranks 26th in MLB.

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.14).
+- The Royals have a 5.14 team ERA that ranks 28th among all MLB pitching staffs.

-- In his last appearance on Tuesday, the righty tossed 7 1/3 innings against the Seattle Mariners, giving up two earned runs while surrendering two hits.
+- In his last outing on Wednesday against the Seattle Mariners, the righty threw five innings, allowing six earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.